 Students, faculty, and staff are welcome to participate in a variety of group exercise classes and fun recreational activities throughout the year.

 Food & Dining

-Campus Dining Services provide a wide variety of services to all students, faculty, and staff including meal plans, catering and on-campus dining.
+Campus Dining Services provide a wide variety of services to all students, faculty, and staff including meal plans for residents, commuters, and faculty and staff, catering and on-campus dining.
 Please call for all of your on-campus or off-campus foodservice needs or check out the website at wcsucampusdining.com.
 For additional information, see Frequently Asked Questions – General Topics.